Forgotten Worlds: Home versions

 Forgotten Worlds was first ported to various home computers in Europe by U.S. Gold in 1989.
-Versions were produced for the Amiga, Atari ST, Commodore 64, ZX Spectrum, Amstrad CPC, TurboGrafx-16 and IBM-compatible PC.
+Versions were produced for the Amiga, Atari ST, Commodore 64, ZX Spectrum, Amstrad CPC, and IBM-compatible PC.
 These versions of the game were developed by Arc Developments.
 The development team had four months to make the conversions.
 Every graphical frame was digitised directly from the arcade version's screen using a DigiView Gold device and stored the data on an Amiga 500 computer.
 The God of War was hand sketched, redrawn on the computer and colored with Deluxe Paint, although the mirroring function saved time.
 Even the shop scene was hand sketched from scratch.

-All the computer versions required a joystick controller in order to be played and could not be played with the keyboard only (with the exception of the IBM PC version, ZX Spectrum, and Amstrad CPC versions).
+All the home computer version required a joystick controller in order to be played and could not be played with the keyboard only (with the exception of the IBM PC, ZX Spectrum, and Amstrad CPC versions).
 The player rotated the character in these versions by holding the fire button while pushing the joystick left or right.
 In the Spectrum sales charts, it was number two, behind Robocop, which was number one every month for most of the year.

-A Sega Mega Drive/Genesis version, produced by Sega, was released in Japan on November 18, 1989, with subsequent releases in North America and the PAL region in 1990.
+The Sega Mega Drive/Genesis version, produced by Sega, was released in Japan on November 18, 1989, followed by North America a month later, with a subsequent release in the PAL region the following year.
 The Mega Drive version simulated the controls of the arcade version by using A and C buttons to rotate the character in either direction and the B button for shooting.
 Unlike in the arcade version, both players are equipped with long-ranged automatic rifles.
 This version has only seven of the arcade's nine stages and provides an auto-fire feature that can be toggled on or off on the game's settings.
 In 2008, the Mega Drive version was released on the Wii Virtual Console in North America on November 17 and in Europe on November 28.